 ‘I hate my work.’
 ‘The top management doesn’t get us at all.’
 ‘My boss doesn’t understand how challenging my role is.’
 ‘Only if I had more resources, I would be the best at what I do.’
 ‘It’s easy for the top management to direct our to-do’s; we’re the ones who have to execute.’

-Incongruence Between Employees and Leaders: Outward Mindset is a Way Out
+Incongruence Between Employees and Leaders: Impact-focused Mindset is a Way Out

-An organization will be down in dooms if all these factors drive the leaders to become self-focused too.
-Hence, leaders must understand the cost of self-focused mindset that an organization and its people eventually have to pay if it persists.
+An organization will be doomed if all these factors also drive the leaders to become self-focused.
+Hence, leaders must understand the cost of a self-focused mindset that an organization and its people eventually have to pay if it persists.
 They must be able to assess how self-focused they are or their organization is, before they can become impact-focused themselves and drive employees to operate with such a mindset too.
 Leaders can perhaps periodically remind themselves that they need to mobilize themselves and their team around collective goals.
 An organization can, in no way, achieve that if everyone aboard has a self-focused mindset.